Internal control over financial reporting

 The Audit Committee has a specific responsibility for monitoring the effectiveness of risk management and internal controls regarding financial reporting.
 This report describes the Group’s system for internal control and risk management regarding financial reporting.

 The foundation for internal control over financial reporting is the control environment that has been documented and communicated.
 It includes the Swedish Match Code of Conduct and internal policies and instructions on delegation of authority, accounting and reporting, internal control and information security.
 All governing documents are regularly updated and distributed to key individuals who implement them within their area of responsibility.
-Fundamental to creating an effective control environment is the Board of Directors´, the Audit Committee’s and management’s unyielding dedication to reliable financial reporting.
+Fundamental to creating an effective control environment is the Board of Directors’, the Audit Committee’s and management’s dedication to reliable financial reporting.
 Swedish Match has established clear decision-making and review structures, including a system of regular review meetings between the Group, operating units and local management during which the Group values are reinforced.

 The Group applies a risk assessment and a risk management method to ensure that the risks to which the Group is exposed are managed within the established framework.
-Based on the risk assessment, the Group defines a standardized system of controls to ensure reliable financial recordkeeping, transparent financial reporting and disclosure, and protection of physical and immaterial assets.
+Based on the risk assessment, the Group defines a standardized system of controls to ensure reliable financial recordkeeping, transparent financial reporting and disclosure, and protection of tangible and intangible assets.
 These standardized controls are reviewed and updated annually.
 In addition, each operating unit is charged with the responsibility to assess company-specific risks and identify additional key internal controls not covered by the standardized system of controls.

 Based on the framework of Group policies and instructions, the heads of Swedish Match’s operating units are charged with the responsibility to establish internal controls over financial reporting to meet the requirements of the standardized system of controls as well as to mitigate material company specific financial reporting risks.
 Control activities are established in all business processes and systems supplying information to the financial accounts in order to safeguard the reliability of the information.

 Information and communication